 Like most activities, gaming can be a great way to relax, destress and socialise.
 However, for a minority of people excessive gaming can have a negative impact both on them and those around them.

-We do not offer crisis interventions.
+We also do not offer crisis interventions.
 We work jointly with mental health teams, aiming to provide a comprehensive package of care in collaboration with other professionals.
 In the event of a crisis, please contact your GP, CMHT, A&E or the Police if you feel at risk.

 The National Centre for Gaming Disorders is a multi-disciplinary clinic in the UK that provides treatment for people in England, aged 13 years and over, who have difficulty controlling their video game use and the impact it has on their lives.
-We also offer parents, guardians and family members support alongside the person gaming.

 The centre uses a holistic approach, led by consultant psychiatrists, psychologists, and family therapists.
+Visit our Meet the team page to find out more.

-Comprehensive consultation with the person who games
+Comprehensive consultation with the person who games.

 - Individual and/or group treatment for the person who games

-- Ongoing parents support group
+- Peer support group

 - Family therapy